TurBoss/blt/doc/treeview.rst

     .tv column insert end "mode"

 The column title is displayed at the top of the column.
-By default, it is the field name.
+By default, it is the variable name.
 You can override this using the column's **-title** option.

   ::